amy-monroe/Monte-Carlo-Simulation/README.md

 ## Overview

 Monte Carlo simulations represent a powerful statistical technique, combining stochastic processes and mathematical modeling to estimate complex scenarios.
 In this context, stochastic processes involve random, probabilistic phenomena evolving over time or iterations.
-This simulation serves the purpose of approximating the value of Pi (π) using a Monte Carlo approach.
+This simulation was made with vanilla Javascript and serves the purpose of approximating the value of Pi (π) using a Monte Carlo approach.

 ## Estimation Formula